 The Playbarn at Greenfields, near Llanbryde, is the largest indoor play area in the north east of Scotland.
 Best for under 10’s in my opinion!

 Have a surf lesson (they will be wet anyway!)
-Suds’ Surf School will organise lessons, hire equipment and wetsuits and meet you at a convenient beach: Lossie, Roseisle and Sandend are all regular surfing locations.
+Suds’ Surf School will organise lessons, hire equipment and wetsuits at Sandend and New Wave Surf School operates predominantly from the East Beach in Lossie.
 Stand up paddleboards and body boards also available.
-10% discount on prices for guests at our cottages too.
+10% discount on prices with Suds for guests at our cottages too.

 Laser tag, grass sledging and pottery painting are amonst the activities on offer at the East Grange Loft – and the coffee shop and restaurant are pretty good too!